usgs-biolab/pydrip/README.md

 ## Dependencies

-The package uses some basic Python tools in Python 3.x and above along with the following specific dependencies:
+The package uses some basic Python tools in Python 3.x and above along with the specific requirements found in requirements.txt.

 It is recommended that you set up a discrete Python environment for this project using your tool of choice.
-The install_requires section of the setup.py should create your dependencies for you on install.
 You can install from source with a local clone or directly from the source repo with...

 ``pip install git+git://github.com/usgs-biolab/pydrip.git@main``

-...or...

-``pip install git+git://github.com/usgs-biolab/pydrip.git@develop``

-...for the latest.